 What we don’t: Also thinner and less sleeping bag-friendly.

 Nemo's Fillo above was quick to win us over on car camping trips, but some backpackers may find it too heavy and bulky to warrant packing on long backpacking missions.
-For this type of use, we turn to the Fillo Elite Luxury, which trades the standard model’s foam insulation for lighter and more compressible PrimaLoft synthetic fill.
-The result is a sizable drop in both weight and packed size, with the Fillo Elite Luxury checking in around 5 ounces lighter and compressing down to just 5 x 3 inches in its integrated stuff sack (compared to 6 x 4 in. for the standard Fillo).
+For this type of use, we turn to the Fillo Elite Wide Ultralight, which trades the standard model’s foam insulation for lighter and more compressible PrimaLoft synthetic fill.
+The result is a sizable drop in both weight and packed size, with the Fillo Elite Wide Ultralight checking in around 5 ounces lighter and compressing down to just 5 x 3 inches in its integrated stuff sack (compared to 6 x 4 in. for the standard Fillo).
 The rest of the build lines up similarly, including a soft and cozy cover that’s machine-washable, easy inflation and deflation via the ergonomic valve, and Nemo's baffled air cell tech that helps distribute the air evenly across the entire surface of the pillow.
-Taken together, the Fillo Elite Luxury is a nice upgrade over the standard Fillo for backpackers who want to keep things light without skimping on all-night comfort.
+Taken together, the Fillo Elite Wide Ultralight is a nice upgrade over the standard Fillo for backpackers who want to keep things light without skimping on all-night comfort.

-In addition to being lighter and more compressible than the Fillo above, the Nemo Fillo Elite Luxury is also wider by 4 inches, which has its pros and cons.
+In addition to being lighter and more compressible than the Fillo above, the Nemo Fillo Elite Wide Ultralight is also wider by 4 inches, which has its pros and cons.
 On the plus side, the roomy rectangular shape will feel more like your pillow at home.
-However, similar to our complaint with the Exped MegaPillow above, it’s too large to fit inside the hood of most mummy bags.
-If this is a dealbreaker for you, Nemo also offers the standard Fillo Elite (no “Luxury”) and Fillo Elite Ultralight, both of which are narrower, lighter, and cheaper than the Luxury version.
-However, they’re also on the thinner end at 3 inches thick, and side sleepers will likely prefer additional padding (like what you get with Sea to Summit’s 4.3-in.-thick Aeros Premium above).
-But if the shape works for you, the Fillo Elite Luxury is impressively light and comfortable for its size.
+However, similar to our complaint with the Exped Mega Pillow above, it’s too large to fit inside the hood of most mummy bags.
+If this is a dealbreaker for you, Nemo also offers standard Fillo Elite Ultralight, which is 6 inches narrower, 1.2 ounces lighter, and $10 cheaper.
+Both pillows are on the thinner end at 3 inches thick, and side sleepers will likely prefer additional padding (like what you get with Sea to Summit’s 4.3-inch-thick Aeros Premium above).
+But if the thickness and shape work for you, the Fillo Elite Wide Ultralight is impressively light and comfortable for its size.

-See the Nemo Fillo Elite Luxury
+See the Nemo Fillo Elite Wide Ultralight

 Best for: Camping and backpacking